Death of a Bachelor: Commercial performance

-The album debuted at number one on the Billboard 200, with 190,000 album-equivalent units.
+The album debuted at number one on the Billboard 200 chart dating February 6, 2016, with 190,000 album-equivalent units.
 It also earned Panic! at the Disco its best sales week yet for an album, as it sold 169,000 in pure album sales.
 In its second week, the album fell to number 5 on the Billboard 200 while selling 39,000 equivalent album units (down 79 percent).
 It was the twelfth best-selling album of 2016 with 506,000 copies sold, which also made it the second best selling rock album of 2016.
 Including streams and tracks sales, the album has totaled 845,000 units in the United States in 2016.
 The album was also certified 2× platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over two million units in the United States.